nickminaev/handson/intro-to-kubernetes/README.md

 Service in k8s serves as a load-balancer that load-balances the traffic between the application's Pods based on their labels.

-Namely, it's an abstraction from other k8s components that assign every Pod a DNS record internally and an internal IP.

 ```yaml
 #$ervice.yaml
 apiVersion: v1